 In the FIELDS MAP section, the “Email” and “Login” fields are already mapped.
 Therefore, the value entered by the user into the “Login” field will be saved as the user login, and the value of the “Email” field will be saved as the user’s email.

-the Password and the Confirm Password fields with the “Secure unique token” option.
+Then, map both the Password and the Confirm Password fields with the “Secure unique token” option.
 The “Secure unique token” option is added by the “Verification” action and represents a unique password auto-generated after form submission.
 This way, the form lets the user sign up with only their email and login, not requiring them to create a password manually at this stage.
 Later, this password will be sent to the user with a “Send Email” action.

 register user action fields map